jimfinnis/stumpy2/README.md

 Cd to '''qtserver'''
 Run '''qmake-qt4''' to build the makefile, and run '''make'''.

+#### Notes on qtserver
 At the moment, this application's components have no documentation!
+Qtserver uses [http://lodev.org/lodepng/](lodepng) to load PNG textures.
+It can also load (some) TGAs, uses old code I had lying about.
+The meshes are a subset of DirectX files I used while at Broadsword, and the code for loading them is very old indeed: we need better mesh loading code.
+Writing an OBJ loader is probably simpler than an X loader, I just haven't done it yet.

 ### Building the music app
 Dependencies